Bakugan: Evolutions

 Bakugan: Evolutions (エボリューションズ, Bakugan Eboryūshonzu) is the fourth season of the animated television series Bakugan: Battle Planet.
 It was formally announced on October 13, 2021.

-The season premiered in Canada on Teletoon on February 6, 2022.
+The season premiered in Canada on Teletoon on February 6, 2022. and was later rebroadcast on YTV starting February 11, 2022.

 On March 4, 2022, the Japanese version debuted bi-weekly on April 1, 2022.
 Netflix streamed the first half of Bakugan: Evolutions on April 1, 2022.
 Netflix released the second half on September 1, 2022.